 Honeycrisps, sweet and super crunchy as they are, have their flaws.
 One of the many issues we talked about last week was their difficulty keeping in CA (Controlled Atmosphere) storage.
 Consumers expect year-round availability of high-quality apples, and some varieties are more reliable than others.
 A Honeycrisp in September could taste noticably different in a few weeks, never mind months.
 Like our commenter suggested, the EverCrisp is trying to solve that problem.

 Thanks to traits from its less famous parent, Fuji, EverCrisp apples keep exceptionally well even outside of CA. They’re more durable in terms of growing, too.
-The variety was developed in Minnesota, where orchardists cited an underlying motivation that our farmers are all too familiar with: their climate is often a handicap.
+The variety was developed in Ohio, where orchardists cited an underlying motivation that our farmers are all too familiar with: their climate is often a handicap.
 So many industry decisions, like what varieties to grow, are made solely by Washington growers in their Washington climate.
 EverCrisp is better suited for humidity and more practical to grow for climates like ours.
 That makes it less risky and more cost-effective than Honeycrisp, all while providing the texture and flavor that eaters love.

 The EverCrisp is especially exciting for the Northeast because of another new variety you’ll be seeing soon: the Cosmic Crisp.
 A cross between Enterprise and Honeycrisp, this apple was designed to do exactly what we just talked about– give a better shelf life to a similar eating experience.

 Major differences arise between the two new varieties as we leave the world of taste and enter the world of business.

 EverCrisp is available to any grower who pays a fee to the Midwest Apple Improvement Association.
 Cosmic Crisp can only be grown by farmers located in Washington State.